cr0wnctf/cr0wnctf.github.io/_posts/2019-09-03-twctf19-phpnote.md

 login.
 It's salted (and peppered) before being hashed using md5.
 Without the `SALT` and `PEPPER` values, we can't work out the secret to forge a `Note`.

-One other odd thing, it seems the challenge is hosted on `IIS/8.0` - this means we're attacking a Windows OS.
-This is weird for a server which are almost exclusively Linux based using Nginx or Apache.
-I'm sure it's not relevant...
+One other odd thing, it seems the challenge is hosted on `IIS/8.0` --- this means we're attacking a Windows OS.
+This is somewhat weird, web servers are almost exclusively Linux based and use Nginx or Apache as their server application of choice.
+I'm sure it won't be relevant...

 ## 0x01 Windows Defender?
 More like Windows Defendon't

-We can't brutforce `SALT` and `PEPPER` (I know, I tried for 3hrs), so we need to find a way to leak the secret itself or some crypto dark magic to make a matching HMAC for a forged `Note`.
+We can't bruteforce `SALT` and `PEPPER` (been there, done that), so we need to find a way to leak the secret itself or use some crypto dark magic to produce a matching HMAC for a forged `Note`.
 The key was using a presentation from the same team who ran the CTF, TokyoWesterns and their new [exploit technique](https://westerns.tokyo/wctf2019-gtf/wctf2019-gtf-slides.pdf).